bodkan/demografr/README.md

 ## An example ABC analysis

-Imagine that we sequenced genomes of individuals from three populations “p1”, “p2”, and “p3”.
+Imagine that we sequenced genomes of individuals from populations “popA”, “popB”, “popC”, and “popD”.

 Let’s also assume that we know that the three populations are phylogenetically related in the following way but we don’t know anything